divisionind/fastgrep/intellij_tool/README.md

 As an IntelliJ tool
 -------------------

-JetBrains IntelliJ as support for external tools.
+JetBrains IntelliJ has support for external tools.
 You can integrated fastgrep into IntelliJ to allow for faster development.
 Included in this section are examples on how you could go about doing that.